 Finding Your Font Style

 Determining a font style is a great place to start when selecting your typeface.
 Serif, sans serif, slab serif, script, mono and display are all broad categories of typography.
 To keep it simple, let’s focus on serif and sans serif for now.
 The term serif means ‘a slight projection finishing off a stroke of a letter’.
-So, a typeface without serifs are referred to as sans (without) serif.
+The word ‘sans’ means without.
+Which makes a typeface without serifs, sans serif.
 Simple, right?
-Serif fonts are often considered as being traditional and classic, whereas sans serif are considered more modern and clean.
+Serif fonts are traditional and classic, whereas sans serif are more modern and clean.

 Have you ever noticed that the majority of books, magazines and newspapers are written using a serif typeface?
 That’s because generally speaking, serif typefaces are easier to read for longer copy.
 Serif typefaces help the eye travel along the line.
 But don’t be afraid to use a sans serif font for brochures and reports, where you have more design freedom.
 You also need to consider your audience.
 Sans serifs are preferable for children or readers with visual impairments as their simplified letterforms are easier to recognise.